RedHatTraining/AD482-apps/kafka-consumers/quarkus/README.md

 ./mvnw clean quarkus:dev
 ```

-Navigate to http://localhost:8080/humidity to see the data stream:
+Navigate to http://localhost:8080/humidity to see the aggregated data stats.